 General or national guidance will not be included here.
-A summary of specific duties are in Keeping Children Safe in Education (2021, Annex B).

-Links to local guidance can be found in Appendix A of this document.
+A summary of specific duties are in Keeping Children Safe in Education 2023 Annex B and Access to local guidance can be found in Appendix A of this document.

 In recognition that the threshold of child protection is 'likely to suffer' significant harm, Brookside Academy may need to make a referral to children's social care.
 Where possible, this will involve notifying the parent/carer if it does not place the learner at further risk of harm.
-In all other circumstances information will be shared in line with the Information Sharing section of this policy.
+In all other circumstances information will be shared in line with section 2.2 Information Sharing.